How do I migrate from Front and keep my data?

 How do you connect these types of accounts in Missive?

-Because most communications stay centralized in the catch-all account, you won’t need to worry about transferring emails when someone leaves the team.
+This approach not only makes migration from Front smoother but also reduces long-term overhead.
+Because most communications remain centralized in the catch-all account, you won’t need to transfer emails when someone leaves the team.

 Shared vs. Private Conversations in Migration